dfinity/snsdemo/README.md

 ./bin/sns deploy --init-config-file sns_init.yaml
 ```

+TOFIX: The sns command used to save canister IDs; this is no longer the case?
+Or is an old sns bundled?
+Some updates are necessary, to be sure, as the location of the canister ids has changed.
+But we need that info, otherwise the user's hard-earned money has just disappeared into the ether; it is not gone, just really hard to find.
 You should be able to see the SNS canisters in your dfx.json:
 ```
 jq '.canisters' dfx.json
 ```

 Your wallet will also feel a lot lighter:
 ```
 dfx wallet balance